menchelab/CartoGRAPHs/README.md

 ```
 menchelab/cartoGRAPHs
   - NOTEBOOKS TO USE THE FRAMEWORK
-    - cartoGRAPHs_main.ipynb ---> jupyter notebook to visualize networks, with one exemplary toy graph included
+    - cartoGRAPHs_Main.ipynb ---> jupyter notebook to visualize networks, with one exemplary toy graph included
-    - cartoGRAPHs_LayoutOverview.ipynb ---> jupyter notebook to run with exemplary networks, as an overview of layouts
+    - cartoGRAPHs_AQuickStarter.ipynb ---> jupyter notebook to get familiar with the framework
-    - cartoGRAPHs_organism.ipynb ---> network visualization examples with the human interactome
+    - cartoGRAPHs_ModulatingFeatures.ipynb ---> feature modulation step by step
   - NOTEBOOKS TO REPRODUCE FIGURES SHOWN IN THE MANUSCRIPT "CartoGRAPHs: A Framework for Interpretable Network Visualizations".
     - cartoGRAPHs_organisms_ManuscriptFigure*.ipynb
   - NOTEBOOKS TO REPRODUCE THE CALCULATIONS DONE IN THE BENCHMARKING PROCESSES